parthgangar/distributedHashTable/README.md

 > This module provides a prototype implementation of the DHT functionality.
 >
 > **Note:**
-> - This prototype has been tested on a single local machine with basic level testing.
+> - This prototype has been tested on a single local machine with basic-level testing.
 It is not intended for production use or industry-level testing.

 ## Prerequisites